 - Informing the strategic decision-making of the Director and the Governing Board.

 Catherine Stihler has been chief executive of Creative Commons since August 2020.
-Prior to this, she was the chief executive of the Open Knowledge Foundation between February 2019 and August 2020.
-Prior to this, she represented Scotland as a Member of the European Parliament from 1999.
+Prior to this, she was the chief executive of the Open Knowledge Foundation between February 2019 and August 2020 and she represented Scotland as a Member of the European Parliament from 1999 until 2019.
 As Vice-Chair of the European Parliament’s Internal Market and Consumer Protection Committee, she worked on digital policy, prioritising the digital single market, digital skills, better accessibility of digital products for the disabled, as well as citizen online data protection and privacy.
 As leader and founder of the All-Party Library Group she promoted and advocated for the importance of libraries and how libraries can remain relevant in the new digital age.

 Born in Bellshill in 1973, Catherine was educated at Coltness High School, Wishaw and St Andrews University, where she was awarded a MA (Hons) Geography and International Relations (1996), and a MLitt in International Security Studies (1998).
 Before becoming a MEP, Catherine served as President of St Andrews University Students Association (1994-1995) and worked in the House of Commons for Dame Anne Begg MP (1997-1999).
 She has a Master of Business Administration from the Open University, and in 2018 was awarded an honorary doctorate from the University of St Andrews.
 Catherine was elected to serve as the 52nd Rector of the University of St Andrews between 2014 and 2017.

 Claire Bury is currently Deputy Director General in DG SANTE with responsibility for regulatory aspects of food sustainability, health and food audits, and analysis and crisis preparedness in food, animals, and plants.
 She is also a Visiting Professor at the College of Europe in Bruges.